daydreamerovo/face_recognition_and_privacy_algorithm/README.md

 ## Train an Encoder-Decoder Net: Unet to reconstruct clean images from noisy images:
-`python attack_model.py --clean-csv data/landmarks_dataset.csv --noisy-csv data/landmarks_dataset_salt_pepper.csv --noise-tag salt_pepper --save-dir attack_checkpoints`
+You can train your Unet by running `python attack_model.py --clean-csv data/landmarks_dataset.csv --noisy-csv data/landmarks_dataset_salt_pepper.csv --noise-tag salt_pepper --save-dir attack_checkpoints`

-`python attack_eval.py --noise-mode gaussian`
+You can evaluate the performance of ResNet and ViT on the reconstructed images by running `python attack_eval.py --noise-mode gaussian`, and change the noise mode by `--noise-mode`.
+An example of ViT's predicted landmarks vs. GT labels is presented below:
 <img width="1796" height="1235" alt="Vis_salt_pepper_27_0_4_20170103235409988 jpg chip" src="https://github.com/user-attachments/assets/9c39cd59-10c4-4ef0-871a-b4b59777da7a" />